pytroll/posttroll/doc/source/index.rst

 The main use of this library is the :class:`posttroll.message.Message`, :class:`posttroll.subscriber.Subscribe` and :class:`posttroll.publisher.Publish` classes, but the `nameserver` script is also necessary.
-The `namesever` scripts allows to register data publishers and then for the subscribers to find them.
+The `nameserver` scripts allows to register data publishers and then for the subscribers to find them.
 Here is the usage of the `nameserver` script::